 Breathtaking culture of impunity

-The promise of a strong man leader is a worthless hope
+The promise of a strong leader is a false hope

 Dictatorship is an African trap like no other

-6. Visiting the UK for the first time in the latter part of 1987, I made an eye opening discovery, which in the subsequent years caused me to look at Africa in a completely different light.
-Until then, and like most African people, I too was very defensive about Africa, my defensiveness bordered on the extreme pan African nationalist; I had accepted without question the idea to the effect that, given Africa’s undeveloped democracy perhaps it was better to give up a little freedom in exchange for peace and security.
-Indeed, I subscribed to the view that a degree of benevolent dictatorship was a good thing on the basis that the real world being as it is, the vast majority of Africans would probably have to endure one at some stage in their life any way.
-Why?
-Because Africa’s unique circumstances were such that only a strongman type of dictatorship could realistically provide quarrelsome African tribes – whose numbers are so diverse, with some form of order as opposed to chaos – a scenario that is an everyday feature right across the African continent.
-Although the circumstances alluded to still remain the same, I have now changed my opinion.
+18. Although the circumstances alluded to still remain the same, I have now changed my opinion.
 I consider this argument as misconceived – the very argument that has provided an alibi to Africa’s failures for a very long time.
-If there is any hope of breaking the malign force wrought by tyranny and dictatorship, perhaps the time is ripe to look again at Africa with a fresh pair of unsentimental eyes – with a view of seeking out new practical solutions, of which servant leadership is but one, in order to break the African trap of dictatorship.
+If there is any hope of breaking the malign force wrought by tyranny and dictatorship, perhaps the time is ripe to look again at Africa with a fresh pair of unsentimental eyes – with a view of seeking out new practical solutions, of which servant leadership is but one – in order to break the African trap of dictatorship.

 Servant leader – Nelson Mandela – embraces people(s) and unites a country

-10. Considering how much he had suffered, namely, the personal pain he suffered, which is too well documented for me to repeat here; he for instance endured 27 years in bondage, including the forced separation from his family; Nelson Mandela had the extraordinarily good sense to rise above his pain and losses and humbly accepted the challenge to serve his country in the most remarkable way.
-I well remember the dire predictions in the press at the time, of the unleashing of mass violence and retribution on the white rulers for the evil of apartheid when he assumed leadership, which were afterwards proved unfounded.
-Rather, it was his love of South Africa as a country which shone through the more powerfully; his conviction that the country should be a democracy with one-man one-vote open to all citizens that is truly astonishing, writing as I am in the 21st century world which seems to be aflame with politics of polarization.
-Nelson Mandela is remarkable for setting aside his personal differences, something which is hard to imagine in a modern black African country such as Uganda; he worked with those who had imprisoned him at Robben Island, to facilitate a peaceful transition of power.
+28. Nelson Mandela is remarkable for setting aside his personal differences, something that is hard to imagine in a modern black African country such as Uganda; he worked with those who had imprisoned him at Robben Island to facilitate a peaceful transition of power.
 Wonder of wonder: he did the unthinkable by publically embracing his ‘ENEMIES,’ that is, he took the South African Rugby team to his bosom, wearing the South African Rugby jersey, beaming with pride and a Cheshire cat smile plastered on his face!
 I remember shedding a tear or two, something that was so out of character for me; I was brought up to be a stiff upper-lipped sort of chap.
 It is not just the English who are stiff upper-lipped!
-Nelson Mandela’s coup de grace was to willingly walk away from ‘POWER’ after serving a mere one term as the President of the Republic of South Africa.
+Nelson Mandela’s coup de grace was to willingly walk away from power after serving a mere one term as the President of the Republic of South Africa.

 Servant leader – Mahatma Gandhi